 STOCKHOLM IMPACT AWARD

 In 2015, Stockholm International Film Festival and the City of Stockholm founded a new international film award: Stockholm Impact Award, with a prize sum of 1 million SEK.
 Impact is a section for headstrong visionaries who reflect our contemporary world.
 Between seven and ten films from all over the world will participate in the competition.
-All the competing directors will be invited to the festival to present their films and to take part in a seminar held at the City Hall in Stockholm.
-The prize of 1 million SEK is made possible with the contribution from City of Stockholm and should be used as support for further work and development of new film projects.
+All competing directors will be invited to the festival to present their films and to take part in a seminar held at the City Hall in Stockholm.
+The prize of 1 million SEK is made possible by contribution from the City of Stockholm and should be used as support for further work and development of new film projects.

 The award is given to a young Swedish actor or actress who, through splendid performances on the silver screen, has shown true potential to become a big star in the future.
 The stars of tomorrow — right here, right now!